MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-om-2019.md

 > [!NOTE]
 > Report Viewer has a dependency on [Microsoft CLR Types for SQL Server 2014](https://www.microsoft.com/download/details.aspx?id=53164).
 The SQL Server System CLR Types package contains the components implementing the geometry, geography, and hierarchy ID types in SQL Server 2014.
 This component can be installed separately from the server to allow client applications to use these types outside of the server.

-- .NET Framework 4 or .NET Framework 4.5 is required.
+- .NET Framework 4 or .NET Framework 4.5 is required, .NET Framework 4.7 or 4.8 is also supported.

 ### Web console